 - Acknowledge how often you’re thinking / saying those negative thoughts.
 The more you do, the more obvious it gets.

 - Begin to “catch” yourself.
 You’ll discover how pervasive your negative self-talk is.

 - As you catch yourself, see how you could turn that negative into something different / more positive.
 In Neuro Linguistic Programming (NLP) it’s called “reframing” – turning something negative into something positive that moves you forward.

-Like these tips?
 Scroll down for more.